marcingolenia/blog/content/blog/2021-12-24-minimal_apis_fsharp.md

 date: 2021-12-30T17:35:00.000Z
 draft: false
 image: /images/api.webp
+description: >-
+  So with .NET 6 we have received loudly announced minimal apis.
+Well...
+I would name them normal APIs (I am looking 👀 on express.js ...) but let's put the sarcasm aside and lets see how it could improve API development for F# developers.
 tags:
   - fsharp
 ---

 ## 1. Introduction

 > This post is part of the F# Advent Calendar 2021.
 Special thanks to Sergey Tihon for organizing this!
 [Check out all the other great posts there!](https://sergeytihon.com/2021/10/18/f-advent-calendar-2021/).